-People come to see me as individuals or as couples.
-They suffer from a wide range of troublesome feelings such as sadness, depression, anxiety, anger, guilt or shame, and circumstances have made them get into a spiral of emotional pain.
+People who come to see me may suffer from a wide range of troublesome feelings such as anxiety, OCD, sadness, depression, anger, guilt or shame, and circumstances have made them get into a spiral of emotional pain.
 CBT can help with this, by allowing you to discover some changes that will reverse the spiral.

 As a registered member of the British Association for Counselling and Psychotherapy (BACP), I subscribe to its ethical framework of confidentiality and mutual respect between therapist and client.

 Telephone, text or email me for an initial appointment to discuss your needs in a confidential and caring setting; and to see whether I'm the right person to help you.